RamtinMoshtagh/auction-site/README.md

   - Users can view and update their profile information, including avatars.
 ### Search Functionality:
   - Users can search listings based on tags.

+# Built With
+- JS
+- HTML
+- SCSS

 # Setup and Installation
 ### Prerequisites